raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 _**Boost**_: Spend 2 Power Points to use the core power for a different sense.

-### Inherent armourarmor
+### Inherent armor

-Provides an armourarmor value to all locations equal to one third of CON, rounded up.
+Provides an armor value to all locations equal to one third of CON, rounded up.
 Characters may choose to reduce the value of a location by up to two points to add it to another location; for exampleexample, lowering the value of their right arm to add to their head.

-_**Boost**_: When struck by an attack, gain an extra armourarmor point against it for each 1 Power Point spent.
+_**Boost**_: When struck by an attack, gain an extra armor point against it for each 1 Power Point spent.

 ### Life Support